customercare@ciaservices.com | Toll Free 866-219-0563 | Houston 713-981-9000 | San Antonio 210-490-0000

 Chapter 13 (repayment) (Bankruptcy) [ + ]

 Chapter 13 of the United States Bankruptcy Code governs the form of bankruptcy which allows individuals to undergo a financial reorganization supervised by a federal bankruptcy court.
 The Bankruptcy Code anticipates the goal of Chapter 13 as enabling income-receiving debtors a debtor rehabilitation provided they fulfill a court-approved plan.
 It is a form of debt consolidation.
-This is in contrast to the goals of Chapter 7 that offers immediate, complete relief of many oppressive debts.
+Repayment of debts under chapter 13 are paid out monthly by a Trustee appointed by the court over a period of up to 5 years.

 Chapter 7 (liquidation) (Bankruptcy) [ + ]